-UPDATED January 6, 2022 -Simple Truth and Nature’s Basket organic power greens have been linked to an E. coli outbreak that has sickened 10 people in four states, according to the Centers for Disease Control and Prevention (CDC).
-Four people have been hospitalized one with hemolytic uremic syndrome (HUS) a form of kidney failure that is a complication of E. coli infections.
+UPDATED March 3, 2022 -An E. coli outbreak linked to Simple Truth and Nature’s Basket organic power greens has ended with 10 illnesses and 1 death, according to federal health officials.
+The four-state outbreak hospitalized four people, two of them with hemolytic uremic syndrome (HUS), a form of kidney failure that is a complication of E. coli infections.

 Nature’s Basket is a Giant Eagle store brand, and Simple Truth is a Kroger brand sold at its family of stores including Baker’s, City Market, Dillons, Food 4 Less, Foods Co, Fred Meyer, Fry’s, Gerbes, Jay C, Food Store, King Soopers, Kroger, Mariano’s, Metro Market, Pay-Less Super Markets, Pick’n Save, QFC, Ralphs and Rule.

-The CDC is advising consumers not to eat Simple Truth Organic Power Greens or Nature’s Basket Organic Power Greens with “best if used by” dates through December 20, 2021.
-Health officials are working to determine if additional products may be contaminated.
+The products associated with these illnesses were Simple Truth Organic Power Greens or Nature’s Basket Organic Power Greens with “best if used by” dates through December 20, 2021.

 Contact the Pritzker Hageman E. coli Team